 Another standout in Saveur's dried pasta brand tasting panel was Rigorosa, though the air-dried pasta needs a bit longer than usual to cook; 14 minutes.
 Rigorosa pasta is made in Gragnano, a region in Italy that birthed dry pasta.

-Chef Michael Easton considers Rummo brand pastas on par with other chef favorites De Cecco and Rustichella d'Abruzzo.
+Chef Michael Easton considers Rummo brand pasta on par with other chef favorites De Cecco and Rustichella d'Abruzzo.
 Its higher protein content means it takes longer to cook, which means "you can overcook them a couple of minutes, and they [will] still have beautiful texture and are absolutely al dente."

 Rustichella d'Abruzzo's bucatini pasta is made from stone-ground semolina flour (also known as durum wheat), air-dried and shaped by hand-carved bronze dies for superb sauce-gripping ability.
 Try it in a creamy, saucy pasta dish like cacio e pepe or bucatini carbonara.